RamErlikh/locationoverlayclassic/README.md

 # GPS + IP GEO Location Dual Mode Overlay - for Kick/Twitch/YouTube/Rumble and More!

 # Credits
-Weather icons from [@mrdarrengriffin](https://github.com/mrdarrengriffin/google-weather-icons) - A collection of the official weather icons used by Google officially.
+Weather icons from [@mrdarrengriffin](https://github.com/mrdarrengriffin/google-weather-icons) - A collection of the official weather icons used by Google.

 ## Four Versions Available